Holographic Tensor Networks as Tessellations of Geometry: The network of PEE threads

+In discrete networks, concepts such as the number of legs or the number of intersections between a surface and the network are commonly used.
+We can adopt this language, hence techniques in the discrete models can be used, by defining how much each thread contributes to the flux, or the total crossing each time it passes through $\Sigma$.
+If we set the Hilbert space dimension on each leg to be $v$, then the contribution from each PEE thread to the flux is simply $\log v$.
+Here we use $\log v$ instead of $\log_2 v$ to adhere to the convention in high energy physics.
+Note that the flux or the total crossing, is the essential physical quantity, rather than the number of threads or intersections which depends on our choice of $v$.
+If we set $\log v=1$ for simplicity, then the flux exactly captures the number of the PEE threads, while the total crossing captures the number of intersections.

-In the context of AdS/CFT, the vacuum CFT$_{d}$ state on a plane is dual to the Poincar\'e AdS$_{d+1}$ space.
-The two-point PEE $\mathcal{I}\left(\v{x},\v{y}\right)$ was also proposed to have a natural holographic dual \cite{Lin:2023rxc,Lin:2024dho}, which is the density of the bulk geodesics connecting the boundary sites $\v{x}$ and $\v{y}$.
-The bulk geodesics whose density are determined in such a way are denoted as the PEE threads.
-Let us set that each PEE thread gives unit contribution to the PEE, then \eqref{eq:two-point PEE} captures the number of PEE threads connecting the two boundary regions $A$ and $B$.
-The collection of all the PEE threads forms a continuous, dense network permeating the entire time slice of the Poincar\'e AdS$_{d+1}$, which we call the PEE network (see an example of $d=2$ in Fig.\ref{fig:PEE network}).
-Remarkably, it was found that \cite{Lin:2023rxc,Lin:2024dho} the PEE network is a tessellation of the static AdS space in the following sense: \begin{itemize} \item \textit{Given an arbitrary $(d-1)$-dimensional surface $\Sigma$ in a time slice of AdS$_{d+1}$, the density of intersections between $\Sigma$ and the bulk PEE network everywhere on $\Sigma$ is given by a constant $\frac{1}{4G}$, where $G=\frac{3}{2c}$ is the Newton's constant}. \end{itemize} Then for any bulk surface $\Sigma$, the area can be reproduced by counting the number $\mathcal{N}\left(\Sigma\right)$ of intersections between $\Sigma$ and the PEE network,
+Remarkably, it was found that \cite{Lin:2024dho} the PEE network is a perfect tessellation of the static AdS space in the following sense: \begin{itemize} \item \textit{Given an arbitrary $(d-1)$-dimensional surface $\Sigma$ in a time slice of AdS$_{d+1}$, the density of intersections between $\Sigma$ and the bulk PEE network everywhere on $\Sigma$ is given by a constant $\frac{1}{4G}$, where $G=\frac{3}{2c}$ is the Newton's constant}. \end{itemize} In the above statement, we used $\log v = 1$ to replace the total crossing with the number of intersections.
+But this is not essential: any other choice of $\log v$ merely rescales the number or the density of intersections by an overall factor $1/\log v$.
+Then for any bulk surface $\Sigma$, the area can be reproduced by counting the number $\mathcal{N}\left(\Sigma\right)$ of intersections between $\Sigma$ and the PEE network,